AckerlyXu/heima/articles/sql-database/sql-database-auditing.md

 * Download log files from your Azure Storage blob container via the portal or by using a tool such as [Azure Storage Explorer](http://storageexplorer.com/).
     * After you have downloaded a log file locally, you can double-click the file to open, view, and analyze the logs in SSMS.
     * You can also download multiple files simultaneously via Azure Storage Explorer.
-Right-click a specific subfolder (for example, a subfolder that includes all log files for a specific date) and select **Save as** to save in a local folder.
+Right-click a specific subfolder and select **Save as** to save in a local folder.

 * Additional methods:
-   * After downloading several files (or a subfolder that includes log files for an entire day, as described in the previous item in this list), you can merge them locally as described in the SSMS Merge Audit Files instructions described earlier.
+   * After downloading several files or a subfolder that contains log files, you can merge them locally as described in the SSMS Merge Audit Files instructions described earlier.

    * View blob auditing logs programmatically:

      * Use the [Extended Events Reader](https://blogs.msdn.microsoft.com/extended_events/2011/07/20/introducing-the-extended-events-reader/) C# library.
      * [Query Extended Events Files](https://sqlscope.wordpress.com/2014/11/15/reading-extended-event-files-using-client-side-tools-only/) by using PowerShell.

 ## <a id="subheading-5"></a>Production practices
 <!--The description in this section refers to preceding screen captures.-->

 ### <a id="subheading-6">Auditing geo-replicated databases</a>
-When you use Geo-replicated databases, it is possible to set up Auditing on either the Primary database, the Secondary database, or both, depending on the Audit type.
+With geo-replicated databases, when you enable auditing on the primary database the secondary database will have an identical auditing policy.
+It is also possible to set up auditing on the secondary database by enabling auditing on the **secondary server**, independently from the primary database.

+* Server-level (**recommended**): Turn on auditing on both the **primary server** as well as the **secondary server** - the primary and secondary databases will each be audited independently based on their respective server-level policy.

-Follow these instructions (remember that blob auditing can be turned on or off only from the primary database auditing settings):
+* Database-level: Database-level auditing for secondary databases can only be configured from Primary database auditing settings.

-* **Primary database**.
-Turn on blob auditing, either on the server or on the database itself, as described in the [Set up auditing for your database](#subheading-2) section.
-* **Secondary database**.
-Turn on blob auditing on the primary database, as described in the [Set up auditing for your database](#subheading-2) section.
    * Blob auditing must be enabled on the *primary database itself*, not the server.
    * After blob auditing is enabled on the primary database, it will also become enabled on the secondary database.

      >[!IMPORTANT]
-     >By default, the storage settings for the secondary database will be identical to those of the primary database, causing cross-regional traffic.
-You can avoid this by enabling blob auditing on the secondary server and configuring local storage in the secondary server storage settings.
-This will override the storage location for the secondary database and result in each database saving its audit logs to local storage.
+     >With database-level auditing, the storage settings for the secondary database will be identical to those of the primary database, causing cross-regional traffic.
+We recommend that you enable only server-level auditing, and leave the database-level auditing disabled for all databases.
 <br>

 ### <a id="subheading-6">Storage key regeneration</a>